 Big tech’s tax affairs became front page news in the aftermath of the financial crisis of 2007-9, triggering a protracted negotiation among states through the OECD, and an unprecedented wave of unilateral actions.
 While the OECD process is unlikely to be the last word on this topic, it is notable for the slaying of conceptual sacred cows that had endured for a century.
 Why is digitalisation – more so than capital account liberalisation, financialisation, or any other development since the 1920s – so destabilising?
 What are the political implications of this economic transformation?
 How should lower-income countries respond?

-2021.
+2022.
 The politics of taxing multinational firms in a digital age.
-Journal of European Public Policy.
+Journal of European Public Policy 29(5): 708-727.
 With Margarita Gelepithis.
-Journal of European Public Policy.
-Published version (open access, advance)
+Published version (open access)

 The liberal institutions of global economic governance appear increasingly fragile, and global tax institutions have been among the first to come under pressure.
 Still dominated by the OECD, an increasingly complex landscape of institutional innovations has emerged to co-opt emerging markets, but it struggles to reach consensus.
 On the touchstone issue of digitalisation, most commentary has focused on tensions between the US and EU, yet China, India and other emerging markets are pivotal to negotiations.
 How are they shaping the conduct and outcome of negotiations?
 What determines their preferences and capabilities of countries?
 How can we make sense of the diverse axes of conflict and cooperation among states outside the OECD?

 2022.
 The rise of China and contestation in global tax governance.
-Asia Pacific Business Review.
+Asia Pacific Business Review 28(2): 165-186.
 With Rasmus Corlin Christensen.
-Major contribution from a Chinese scholar who wished to remain anonymous.
-Published version (open access, advance)
+(Major contribution from a Chinese scholar who wished to remain anonymous).
+Published version (open access)

 Bilateral tax treaties